Overview

 Points to note regarding presentation

-4. Depending on the progress stage of the research, select and apply for either "initial planning stage," "preliminary results," or "research results."
-If it is exploratory research, reviewers must confirm the validity of the proposed research plan by conducting some kind of thought experiment even at the initial planning stage.
+- Depending on the progress stage of the research, select and apply for either "initial planning stage," "preliminary results," or "research results."
+If your "early planning stage" research consisting of ideas with absolutely no experimental results, it will not be eligible for review.
+It is better to include some kind of thought experiment or the like to demonstrate the validity of your research plan.

-6. For experiments using humans, be sure to state that the experiment has been reviewed by an ethics committee, etc., or that there is no need for review, in accordance with your country’s law.
-For the Japanese delegates: animal experiments other than humans, instructors and affiliations are required to review “Ministry of Education, Culture, Sports, Science and Technology Notification No. 71”.
+- For Japanese delegates: animal experiments other than humans, instructors and affiliations are required to review “Ministry of Education, Culture, Sports, Science and Technology Notification No. 71”.
 We understood that instruction is being conducted at your schools, etc., based on the purpose of this MEXT notification, and no description is required.

 Guideline for Abstract